MTX Services Reference

 When we use our application, we can see model-provider/getCsn

 requests in the sidecar's trace log.
-In response to those requests, the sidecar reads and returns the main app's models, that is, the models from two levels up the folder hierarchy as configured by the in-sidecar
+In response to those requests, the sidecar reads and returns the main app's models, that is, the models from two levels up the folder hierarchy as is the default with the mtx-sidecar

 Note: Service Bindings by cds watch